jafingerhut/core.btree-vector/doc/intro.md

 ## Using invariants to develop programs

-One good way to reason carefully about operations on a data structure is to explicitly state conditions that all correct examples of the data structure satisfy, often called an invariant, meaning "unchanging", in the sense that the condition remains true always.
+One good way to reason carefully about all possible behaviors of a program is by stating, and mathematically proving, conditions that must be true at all times during the program's execution.
+Such a condition is called an _invariant_, meaning "unchanging", in the sense that the condition remains true always.

+When implementing a data structure, such invariants are often stated based upon the "shape" and contents of the data structure.
 Then, show how every operation on that data structure "maintains the invariant", i.e. if the initial data structure given as input(s) to the operations satisfy the invariant, then the final data structure does, too.

-TBD: There are likely better introductions to invariants for simple data structures to learn about this topic for the first time, but one source I found after a brief Internet search is [Lecture Notes on Data Structure
+Aside: There are likely better introductions to invariants for simple data structures to learn about this topic for the first time, but one source I found after a brief Internet search is [Lecture Notes on Data Structure